 Ethical clothing companies make an effort to ensure that each worker along their supply chain earns a living wage, works on a reasonable schedule, and in a safe environment.
 They also ensure that factories do not use forced labor or child labor.

-Some brands have special programs in place to help improve the living condition of the workers.
+Some brands have special programs in place to help improve the living conditions of the workers.
 Some certifications given to socially responsible clothing companies include fair trade and fair wear certificates.
 These certify the standards brands must meet to treat garment workers fairly.

 You have an essential role to play in promoting ethical fashion.
 Shopping ethically requires more effort than the usual shopping style.
-In the list below are some tips to guide you toward seeking out an ethically made and environmentally friendly wardrobe.
+Below are some tips to guide you toward seeking an ethically made and environmentally friendly wardrobe.

 If you desire occasional diversity in your wardrobe, consider renting clothes rather than buying new ones.

 You can buy pre-loved clothes at a growing number of online thrift stores.
 You will also save money because second-hand clothing usually costs a lot less than brand-new items.
 You’ll also find buying second-hand clothing items increasingly popular on social media.

 Clothing swaps are also a great way to keep clothes in circulation after the original owner tires of them.
-Keeping that pair of jeans and old coat in circulation until they reach their end-of-use means that factories do not have to produce new items at breakneck speed.
+Keeping that pair of jeans and old coat in circulation until it reaches its end-of-use means that factories do not have to produce new items at breakneck speed.

 Something you need to keep in mind when shopping ethically is that quality beats quantity every time.
 Don't buy many inferior quality clothes that fall apart after a few months simply because they only cost loose change.
 Instead, get high-quality clothing that will stay in use for years.